Project Merry Christmas...."A Chance to Share"

 Brief History of PMC

-Project Merry Christmas (PMC) is an all volunteer organization whose purpose is to assist the needy, senior, and disabled persons in La Plata County, who experience shortcomings in their lives.
-PMC known for its Christmas activities, which include the Angel/Bell Tree at the Durango Mall, adoption of families by community members and groups, and Stuff The Stocking drives.
-PMC board members coordinate with local schools and social service agencies to help locate the needy in our county and try to avoid duplication of services with other organizations.
-The response to need is based on available resources and volunteer help.
-The Project activities are guided by a working board of 9 members, and incredible seasonal volunteers who spend countless volunteer hours making sure it all goes as planned.
+Project Merry Christmas (PMC) is an all volunteer organization whose purpose is to assist needy families, seniors, and disabled persons in La Plata County, who experience shortcomings in their lives during the holidays.
+PMC ‘s Christmas endeavors include the Angel/Bell Tree at the Durango Mall, adoption of families by community members and groups, and Holiday Donation Drives.
+PMC coordinates with local schools and social service agencies to help locate the needy in our county to avoid duplication of services with other organizations.
+PMC activities are guided by a working board of 9 members and facilitated by volunteers who spend countless hours making sure it all runs smoothly.

-Project Merry Christmas was started in 1985, by a core group of dedicated volunteers, to provide food boxes to needy Medicaid recipients.
+Project Merry Christmas was started in 1985, by a core group of dedicated volunteers, to provide food boxes to families in need and Medicaid recipients.
 A few years later toys and clothes were sent along with the food boxes.
-Since then PMC has progressed to its current activities.
-We accept referrals from all La Plata County Head Start programs, elementary and middle schools, Human Services, Volunteers of America, San Juan Basin Health, Women’s Resource Center, Community Connections, and the Family Center.
+Since then PMC has progressed to its current activities that include providing toys and clothing, Food Gift Certificates and Vouchers to local thrift stores.
+We accept referrals from La Plata County Head Start programs, elementary and middle schools, Human Services, Volunteers of America, San Juan Basin Health, Women’s Resource Center, Community Connections, and the Family Center.

 PMC is a community effort, which begins with our annual poster contest.
-Children from local schools submit their creative entries.
-The winning entry is used on official posters, and all entries receive recognition with their display at the PMC Wrapping Station.
-The students have delightful insight into the project and it is fun to see their interpretations.
+Local children submit their creative entries with the winning submissions used for our advertising.
+All entries receive recognition with their display at the PMC Gift Wrapping Station.
+Children have delightful insight into PMC and it is fun to see their interpretations.